More Air. More Time. | Firefighter Air Replenishment Systems

 Common Questions About FARS

 Every authorized FARS is monitored on a 24-7-365 basis for carbon monoxide, air pressure, and moisture levels.
 Testing and certification are typically performed on a quarterly basis.
 In an independent third-party study, FARS met NFPA compliance standards more often than non-FARS compressed breathing air samples.
+Texas A&M Engineering Extension (TEEX) has used FARS for over 30 years, filling an estimated 3 Million bottles without incident.

 Firefighters Rely on Air